DavidOberholzer/CDoomStyleEngine/README.md

 All the textures are my own and I made them with the program `Aseprite`.

+And before you ask, no the HUD does not function, it is just a fun placeholder :)

 ## Running it!

 Make sure you have a gcc compiler and SDL2 libaries installed on your system.